 إن الحمد لله نحمده ونستعينه و نستغفره ونتوكله إليه ، ونعوز بالله من شرور أنفسنا و سيئات أعمالنا ، من يهده الله فلا مضل له و من يضلل فلا هادي له ، وأشهد أن لا إله إلا الله وحده لا شريك له ، وأشهد أنّ محمد عبده و رسوله

 Indeed all praises are due to Allaah, we praise Him, we seek His help, we ask for His forgiveness, and we rely solely on Him.
 We seek His refuge from the evil in our souls and from our wicked deeds.
 Whoever Allaah guides, none can misguide.
 And whomever Allah misguides, no one can guide.
 I bear witness that there is no one worthy of worship except Allaah, He is One, with no partners, and I testify that Muhammad (pbuh) is His Messenger and His slave. و صلي الله على سيدنا محمد و على آله و آصحابه و سلم – أما بعد :

-Due to joint family system in many parts of Islamic world, it is very common to hear social issues related to wife and family of husband.
+Due to joint family system in many parts of Muslim world, it is very common to hear social issues related to wife and family of husband.
 These issues can be summarized as:

 ■ Wife’s mistreatment of husband’s family